 A bad or failing blower motor resistor hampers the efficiency of the heating and air conditioning system.
 The most common symptoms include:

 This symptom isn’t limited to a bad blower motor resistor.
 A broken blower motor switch can also stop the blower from changing to certain speed settings.
 If your blower motor cannot change to certain speeds, check both the resistor and the switch on your dashboard.
+The most common failure points are the resistor and the motor itself.

 No air comes out of the vents